Quantum Computing: Unlocking the Future of Technology

 Be The First to Know About The Latest Scholarships.
 You Can Contact Us Via Facebook to inquire about Scholarships.

-At its core, quantum computing leverages the principles of quantum mechanics—a branch of physics that deals with the behavior of particles at atomic and subatomic scales.
-Unlike classical computers, which process information in binary bits (0s and 1s), quantum computers use quantum bits or qubits.
+Quantum computing leverages the principles of quantum mechanics, the branch of physics that explains the behavior of matter and energy at the smallest scales.
+Unlike classical computers that process data using binary bits (0s and 1s), quantum computers use quantum bits (qubits).
+Qubits are not limited to the two states of 0 and 1 but can exist in multiple states simultaneously, a property known as superposition.

-• Interference: Quantum systems use interference to amplify correct answers while canceling out incorrect ones.
+Quantum systems use interference to amplify the correct answers to a problem while canceling out the incorrect ones, improving both the speed and accuracy of computations.

 Applications of Quantum Computing